Breinich/BenchmarkingPortal/FutureFeatures.md

 Results
 - [X] 1 | Downloading the results properly
-- [ ] 1 | Fix downloading not own benchmark's results
+- [X] 1 | Fix downloading not own benchmark's results

 UX
 - [ ] 1 | Redesign UI, remove useless components
-  - Remove Progress column
   - Remove non-functional buttons
   - Remove the absolut part of the set file's path on Home and Finished pages
   - Create a window width dependant design for the start benchmark modal